Notable People

 The Trump book became a permanent moral problem

 Mayer's New Yorker piece remains the essential account because it captures the scale of Schwartz's later repudiation.
-He did not merely say he disagreed with Trump politically.
-He argued that the book had created a winning public character that the real man did not deserve.
+He went beyond saying he disagreed with Trump politically.
+He argued that the book had created a winning public character that the man did not deserve.
 He described the writing process as an exercise in softening, polishing, and translating Trump's voice into something more appealing than the underlying personality actually was.

 That is the central fact of the biography.